OlegDzhuraev/OsnovaFramework/Readme.md

 - It is not about multi-thread now.
 - And even not about optimization and performance boosts.

+### Requirements and install
+Unity version with C# 9.0 features support.

+There is two installation options:
+1. Install framework using Unity Package Manager button "Add package from git URL...".
+There you'll need to insert a git clone url.
+2. Clone repository and place it to the Assets folder as it is.

 ### Entities
 Entity is a simple Unity component, which you need add to the any object, which will be handled by Osnova Framework (and which require at least one component, other objects not necessarily should be entities).